anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 # DNS and IP Anti-Patterns for IoT device Manufacturers

+XXX -- Anti-Pattern is unclear

 This section describes a number of things with IoT manufacturers have been observed to do in the field, each of which presents difficulties for MUD enforcement points.

 ## Use of IP address literals in-protocol {#inprotocol}

 A common pattern for a number of devices is to look for firmware updates in a two step process.
 An initial query is made (often over HTTPS, sometimes with a POST, but the method is immaterial) to an authoritatve server.
+(What is this)
 The current firmware model of the device is sometimes provided and then the authoritative server provides a determination if a new version is required, and if so, what version.
 In simpler cases, an HTTPS end point is queried which provides the name and URL of the most recent firmware.

 The more complex case supports situations in which the device needs to be running the latest patch release before it can apply the next major release.
 For instance, a device running 1.4 must upgrade to at least version 1.9 before it is able to download version 2.0 of the firmware.
+(XXX:consider removing this, non-essential)

 The authoritative upgrade server then responds with a URL of a firmware blob that the device should download and install.
 Best practice is that firmware is either signed internally ({{-SUITARCH}}) so that it can be verified, or a hash of the blob is provided.
+XXX -- explain problem with IP address literals.

-The challenge for a MUD controller is in the details of the URL that is provided.
+The challenge for a MUD controller is in the details of the URL that is provided is not visible to the MUD controller.
 An authoritative server might be tempted to provided an IP address literal inside the protocol: there are two arguments for doing this.

 One is that it eliminates problems to firmware updates that might be caused by lack of DNS, or incompatibilities with DNS.